rampal-punia/Django-Advanced-Boilerplate/README.md

 # Django Advance Boilerplate With Different Image Upload Apps.

 Django boilerplate for any scalable WebApp project.
-Equipped with users app, celery, lightbox.js, dropzone.js and cropper.js.
+Equipped with users app, celery, django-debug-toolbar, lightbox.js, dropzone.js and cropper.js.

 ## Why this boilerplate?
 - To avoid the repetitive tasks of setting up a new Django Web App project.
 If a project requires image upload, and user login/register functionalities, this boilerplate can be used for easy start up.